 Disclaimer details

-A Fast Healthcare Interoperability Resources (FHIR)-enabled digital personal health record mobile app improved care coordination for families of children and youth with special healthcare needs (CYSHCN) but revealed technical and usability challenges to broader, sustained use.
+A Fast Healthcare Interoperability Resources (FHIR)-enabled digital personal health record mobile app was feasible for families of children and youth with special healthcare needs (CYSHCN) to use as a care coordination tool but technical and usability challenges limited broader, sustained use.

 Project Details -